International students checklist

 PLAN YOUR TRAVELS

-There are no direct international flights to Canberra.
 There are several options to get to Canberra, including domestic air travel, bus, train and private transport.
 Most students opt to travel to Canberra via domestic air travel or bus from Sydney or Melbourne.

 BY AIR - DOMESTIC FLIGHT